What Causes Excess Dust in a House?

 The rest is mostly lint from carpets, clothing fibers, and animal hair.”
 Therefore, seeing what dust is made of can help us better defend ourselves against it.

-In a 2010 Time magazine article, a study by Paloma Beamer, professor of environmental policy at the University of Arizona, made a claim that “the specific mixture of dust in each house varies according to climate, age of the house and the number of people who live there, not to mention the habits of the occupants who cook, clean and smoke.”
+In a 2010 Time magazine article, a study by Paloma Beamer, professor of environmental policy at the University of Arizona, claimed that “the specific mixture of dust in each house varies according to climate, age of the house and the number of people who live there, not to mention the habits of the occupants who cook, clean and smoke.”
 It was also stated that “the bulk of household dust—about 60%—comes from outside, through windows, doors, vents and, significantly, in the soles of shoes.”
 Although her research dates back nearly a decade, no recent study has found flaws in her conclusions.

 Since most dust is made up of dirt from the outside world, we may want to see how many of our defenses will want to include proper entry procedures, an effective air filtration system, and ensuring the outdoors are sealed.

-But it should again be noted that most household dust varies considerably from one home to another.
 Just as dirt, pollen, smoke, exhaust fumes, sand, and many other things can bring dust from outside, many other things around the house also contribute to excess dust, though not up to that coming from outside.

 Like skin cells or fabric fibers, it still can be more or less anything that can dry and peel.
 Books, carpets, rugs, pets, upholstered furniture, and fireplaces contribute to dust loads.

-In addition, molds, bacteria, and dust mites are likely to settle and often grow in the dust.
 Beamer comments: “Dust is a hodgepodge of all kinds of things.
 It would probably be impossible to list all the possible elements.”

 Let’s look at some of the common dust components: